Opportunistic Scheduling over Renewal Systems: An Empirical Method: Problem Formulation and Preliminaries

 be the one-shot average of one randomized stationary policy.
 Let $\mathcal{R}\subseteq\mathbb{R}^{L+2}$ be the set of all achievable one-shot averages $(\overline{y},~\overline{T},~\overline{\mathbf{z}})$.
 Then, $\mathcal{R}$ is bounded. \end{assumption}

 \begin{assumption}[$\xi$-slackness] There exists a randomized stationary policy $\alpha^{(\xi)}[n]$ such that the following holds,

 where $\xi>0$ is a constant. \end{assumption}

 \begin{remark}[Measurability issue] ~~We implicitly assume the policies for choosing $\alpha$ in reaction to $\omega$ result in a measurable $\alpha$, so that $T[n]$, $y[n]$, $\mathbf{z}[n]$ are valid random variables and the expectations in Assumption \ref{compact} and \ref{slack} are well defined.
 This assumption is mild.
 For example, when the sets $\Omega$ and $\mathcal{A}$ are finite, it holds for any randomized stationary policy.
-More generally, if $\Omega$ and $\mathcal{A}$ are measurable subsets of some separable metric spaces, this holds whenever the conditional probability in Definition \ref{RSP} is ``regular'' (see \cite{Durrett} for the exposition of regular conditional probability and related topics), and $T[n]$, $y[n]$, $\mathbf{z}[n]$ are continuous functions on $\Omega\times\mathcal{A}$. \end{remark}
+More generally, if $\Omega$ and $\mathcal{A}$ are measurable subsets of some separable metric spaces, this holds whenever the conditional probability in Definition \ref{RSP} is ``regular'' (see \citet{Durrett} for discussions on regular conditional probability), and $T[n]$, $y[n]$, $\mathbf{z}[n]$ are continuous functions on $\Omega\times\mathcal{A}$. \end{remark}